QAFlag/qaflag.com/docs/json/json-intro.md

 This is the best place to start your automated journey.
 Your JSON and RESTful APIs have predictable inputs and outputs and are really easy to to begin automating.

-Here is a basic example:
+Here is a basic example with GET:

 ```typescript
 import { Scenario, Suite } from "@qaflag/core";